 Exhibit 1: (the dotted lines showing a difference in survival of about 20 years between male participants answering “poor / very poor” and those answering “excellent” have been added by the author)

 Results as those of Exhibit 1, as well as those of the other SRH studies, are hard to explain unless Taylor’s claims (the illusions of control are promoting rather than undermining good mental health) are accepted and are extended beyond mental health to physical wellbeing too.
-Although excessive illusions can be also detrimental, it can be argued that they are preferable to their opposite that of learned helplessness (Nolen, 2014; Seligman, 1975) when people give up trying by believing that future events cannot be influenced by them in any constructive way.
+Although excessive illusions can be also detrimental, it can be argued that they are preferable to their opposite, that of learned helplessness (Nolen, 2014; Seligman, 1975) when people give up trying by believing that future events cannot be influenced by them in any constructive way.
 Ideally, there should be some optimal between positive illusions and helplessness depending on each specific situation and the benefits and harm associated with each.
 Positive illusions, however, seem beneficial to probably the most important human objective, that of a longer life expectancy while also contributing positively to other aspects of human endeavor.

 The Negative Consequences of Positive Illusions